City of Brampton Logo

 Whether you are an aspiring actor, auditioning for professional work, or auditioning for university, college, or accredited conservatory-style theatre schools - this program is for you.

-Led by industry professionals, this program will help you develop confidence and skills in auditioning over 3 sessions.
+Led by industry professionals, this program will help you develop confidence and skills in auditioning.

 You will have the opportunity to: